 1. They are One of Only Three Species of Elephant

-There are three types of elephants, including the African forest elephant, the Asian elephant, and the African savanna (or bush) elephant.
+There are three types of elephants, the African forest elephant, the Asian elephant, and the African savanna (or bush) elephant.
 Elephants in the African savanna are larger than those in the African forest, which was split off as a separate species in 2000.

 2. The Asian Elephant is an Important Cultural and Religious Icon